photocyte/doSameSpeciesLiftOver_nextflow/README.md

 conda config --set channel_priority false conda install nextflow graphviz
 ```
-4. The script will dynamically install the rest of the conda dependencies
+4. The `doSameSpeciesLiftOver.nf` script will dynamically install the rest of the conda dependencies

 ### Example